 This oven-roasted asparagus recipe is created for one reason and that is because I am always looking for simple, straightforward ways to incorporate more greens into my diet.
 And side dishes, especially vegetable side dishes, give me an excuse to do so.

 Add this baked asparagus to your recipe book.
 I promise you that it’ll be one you’ll turn to over and over again.
-If you’d rather cook your asparagus on the stove, be sure to check out my Sauteed Asparagus Recipe as well.
+If you’d rather cook asparagus on the stove, be sure to check out my Sauteed Asparagus Recipe as well.

-All it takes is 5 ingredients for perfectly roasted asparagus every time – 7 ingredients if you include the optional seasonings.
+All it takes is 5 simple ingredients for perfectly roasted asparagus every time – 7 ingredients if you include the optional seasonings.

 How to shop for asparagus?